Art Can Heal

 Although born in eastern Canada, I have lived in or near Edmonton, Alberta since beginning primary school.
 It was in primary school, that I became fascinated with how the Egyptian hieroglyphics captured an idea and became a record for generations that followed.

 I began my painting career as a watercolour artist, painting landscape vistas.
 A chance side trip to Writing-On-Stone Provincial Park in southern Alberta served to change me forever.
 Like Egyptian hieroglyphics, the rock art petroglyphs (carved into the sandstone) and pictographs (painted images), are an historical record of the experiences of Indigenous peoples from a number of tribal groups that lived in that area.
 My connections with rock art around the world, created new inspiration for my paintings.

 During this time of studying and working with rock art as the subject for my paintings, my own spirit was awakened by a powerful connection to this imagery.
 Many times the locale of rock art is also a place where dreaming and vision seeking have taken place over centuries.
 The areas I visited provided a connection to the unseen and powerful forces that my work endeavors to capture in my “medicine paintings.”
 As these connections deepened, I became involved with ceremony and study in the area of the Indigenous approach to healing and spirituality.

-Professional member of the Canadian Art Therapy Association (CATA) and the International Expressive Arts Therapies Association (IEATA).
+Registered Art Therapist – Canadian Art Therapy Association (CATA) and Professional Member – International Expressive Arts Therapies Association (IEATA).